Craneo7/mali/notes.md

 >>> general

+0) info
-info: within the notes there are some instructions on how to make certain files, but they can just be downloaded from the repository :)
+> within the notes there are some instructions on how to make certain files, but they can just be downloaded from the repository :)
+> the dll and exe have been tested and should just work (username: Helpdesk & pass: L3tm3!n)
+> if they don't work you'll have to make them yourself, the notes might help you with it

 1) orientation
 > ip's and names (hostname, dc-name, etc.) might be outdated for skills test